na-teag/editeur-AEF/README.md

 5. Iterate over the minimalized map and create transitions in the new automaton.

 ### Function minimal :
+The minimal function provides an interface for the user to interactively minimize an automate stored in a provided list.

 ## Concatenation of two FAs
 The functions in this file create a new automate as the outcome of the concatenation of two automates.
 This algorithme is an adapation of the one explain here: https://www.desmontils.net/emiage/Module209EMiage/c5/Ch5_10.htm (section 10.2)